capnproto/go-capnp/README.md

 - Bugs.

 The `pogs` package is relatively new and may change over time.
-However, its functionality has been well-tested and will probably only relax restrictions.
+However, it functionality has been well-tested and will probably only relax restrictions.

 [gocompat]: https://golang.org/doc/go1compat